-I found the atmosphere low key.
+I headed to the popular Barranco area of the city on Saturday night but found the atmosphere low key.
 Normally it would be possible to chat away to people at the bar, which I found to be a great way to improve my Spanish.

 “Half price entry tonight with this flier,” the man said to me.

-“Ok why not,” I said.
+“Ok, why not,” I said.

 Once inside I realised we were in a toilet.
-Confused about what was going on I looked at the flier man again who had pulled a bag of white powder from his pocket and said cocaine in Spanish.
+Confused about the situation, I looked at the flier man again who had pulled a bag of white powder from his pocket and said cocaine in Spanish.

 “No,” I said as I turned for the door.

-The third was much larger and stood with his back to the door facing me.
-He had an official looking armband over a combat jacket so I wondered if they were police.
-To my left were the sinks and behind me the back wall.
+The third was much larger and stood with his back to the door, facing me.
+He had an official-looking armband over a combat jacket, so I wondered if they were police.
+To my left stood the sinks and behind me, the back wall.

 “Police, show me your identification,” the large man said.

-I now realised this was a setup and didn’t know if the men were police or not.
-Luckily by this stage my Spanish had come on a lot so I was able to answer and ask questions about my situation in clear Spanish.
+I now realised this was a setup and I didn’t know if the men were police or not.
+Luckily by this stage, my Spanish had come on a lot, so I could answer and ask questions about my situation in clear Spanish.

 “Show me your identification,” the man said again.

-“No, if you are police then show me your badges,” I said to the large man, who was the only one who spoke though the whole thing.
+“No, if you are police show me your badges,” I said to the large man, who was the only one who spoke though the whole thing.

-This went back and forth for minute or so then I saw something come towards me and I swiped my hand to keep it away, but not before it had touched my neck.
+This went back and forth for a minute, then I saw something come towards me and I swiped my hand to keep it away, but not before it had touched my neck.

-“Lets go, lets go to the station now,” I kept repeating.
+“Let’s go, let’s go to the station now,” I kept repeating.

-Then, as quickly as the men had appeared the big man stepped away from the door and opened it for me.
+Then, as quickly as the men had appeared, the big man stepped away from the door and opened it for me.
 I didn’t have to be asked twice and made my way out, back down the steps and straight into the safety of the Gringo bar.

-I would say the club bouncers were involved in this as well as their cooperation would be needed to use the toilets.
-I should have reported it to the police but instead had a relaxing Sunday and got on the but to Trujillo on Monday.
+I would say the club bouncers were also involved as they would need their cooperation to use the toilets.
+I should have reported it to the police but instead had a relaxing Sunday and got on the bus to Trujillo on Monday.